-Look - we've tried it John McCain's way.
+We've tried it John McCain's way.
 We've tried it George Bush's way.
 Deep down, Senator McCain knows that, which is why his campaign said that "if we keep talking about the economy, we're going to lose."
 That's why he's spending these last weeks calling me every name in the book.
 Because that's how you play the game in Washington.
-If you can't beat your opponent's ideas, you distort those ideas and maybe make some up.
 If you don't have a record to run on, then you paint your opponent as someone people should run away from.
 You make a big election about small things.

-Ohio, we are here to say "Not this time.
+Florida, we are here to say "Not this time.
 Not this year.
 Not when so much is at stake."
 Senator McCain might be worried about losing an election, but I'm worried about Americans who are losing their homes, and their jobs, and their life savings.
 I can take one more week of John McCain's attacks, but this country can't take four more years of the same old politics and the same failed policies.
 It's time for something new.